Course Catalog

 5 units

 Explores Latin American culture through its cinematic art.
 Students are exposed to and participate in discussion, analysis, and commentary on important social, historical, and political issues presented in the films.
 Provides a greater understanding of Latin America, and works toward advanced communicative proficiency and comprehension of linguistic variations in countries such as Cuba, Argentina, México, Bolivia, Chile, and others.
-Prerequisite(s): Spanish 6 or Spanish 56 or Spanish for Spanish Speakers 63 or Spanish for Heritage Speakers 6 or Spanish Placement Examination score of 70.
-(General Education Code(s): CC, E.)
+Prerequisite(s): SPAN 6 or SPHS 6 or placement by assessment.
+(General Education Code(s): CC.)

 SPAN 156E